AhmedAbouelkher/Response-for-Flutter/README.md

 ![thumbnail](https://github.com/AhmedAbouelkher/Response-for-Flutter/blob/master/screenshots/Combined.jpg)

 ### Features
-- Easy to use, with so few, yet powerful methods.
+- Easy to use, with so few but yet powerful methods.
 - Fast, very reliable and readable.
 - Saves you a lot of time trying to fit widget size to different displays.
 - Works on any Android/ IOS device (including iPad).